 Lower School pupils whose effort and application is of concern may be placed on Pupil Performance Review (PPR) by the Deputy Head (Academic).
-A pupil will meet with the Deputy Head (Academic) to review their work, ensuring it meets the College's standards.
+A pupil will meet with the Director of Teaching and Learning to review their work, ensuring it meets the College's standards.
 The Academic Office will also review the College's data management system for any 'merits' or 'no preps'; pupils may have to re-do work and activities may be missed.
 Furthermore, pupils will have to attend a study skills session once a week for the duration of PPR (approx. 3 weeks).